zcfrank1st/GoWifiDogAuth/README.md

 MIT

+## P.S.

-P.S. everyone can clone the repo, change the auth logic and frontend page to meet various needs ~
+* everyone can clone the repo, change the auth logic and frontend page to meet various needs
+* can work with the `release` in this project